 According to the European Commission (EC), before the pandemic outbreak, at least 34 million Europeans could not heat their homes adequately in the winter, and 30.3 million people could not afford to pay utility bills, such as energy bills.
 These issues already have powerful implications today from a public health or productivity point of view.
 In the meantime, floods and fires in the summer of 2021 have again shown us that the most socially fragile elements of our societies are the first affected by climate warming (OXFAM 2020).
 Moreover, not all of the European Union (EU) countries face the same level of energy poverty.
-For example, the map below shows that more than 20% of the population has difficulty heating their homes in Portugal, Bulgaria, and Lithuania.
+For example, more than 20% of the population has difficulty heating their homes in Portugal, Bulgaria, and Lithuania.
 In contrast to Sweden or the Netherlands, the problem of energy poverty is much smaller.
 How can these differences be explained?
 How can Europe find consistent solutions and responses among countries with such different backgrounds?

 Long neglected, the issue of energy poverty has now become the top priority of the European political agenda.
 The European Commission took upon this case over the last ten years under the pressure of researchers and civil society organizations.
 The consensus around the importance of addressing this structural phenomenon was in 2015-2018; discussions around an Energy Union, a European strategy to ensure affordable, secure, and sustainable energy (Bouzarovski, Thomson, and Cornelis 2021).